rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

 > step has been completed.

-If the answer file is not present during installation, the Agent can be Provisioned later by adding the `trustagent.env` file and running the following command:
+If the answer file is not present during installation, the Agent can be provisioned later by adding the `trustagent.env` file and running the following command:

-`tagent provision-attestation <trustagent.env file path>`
+`tagent setup -f <trustagent.env file path>`